 Let's meet "face to face" and work on your project in whatever stage it's in!

-Former Sundance Programmer, Award-Winning filmmaker, and author Roberta Marie Munroe will be sharing her in-depth knowledge with filmmakers on how to make short films that guarantee success.
+Former Sundance Programmer, Award-Winning filmmaker, and author Roberta Munroe shares her in-depth knowledge with filmmakers on how to make short films that guarantee success.

 Short films have been enjoying the spotlight and launching the careers of filmmakers on a global scale at film festivals such as the Toronto (TIFF), Berlinale, Cannes, Palm Springs ShortsFest and many more.